 Let's start with the water.
 It's the reason the Abita Brewing Company is located in beautiful Abita Springs, Louisiana.
 While most other breweries must filter and chemically treat their water for the brewing process, Abita does neither.
 We take ours straight from the source.
 Our water is drawn from a deep artesian well in the Southern Hills aquifer system.
-Over 3,000 feet deep in some areas, it contains fresh water kept pristine in underground structures that are more than five million years old.
+Over 3,000 feet deep in some areas, it contains fresh water kept pristine in underground structures that are more than 2,000 years old.
 Our water has been tested and shown to be free of man-made pollutants, including Tritium, a man-made radioactive isotope that marks all surface waters.

 Since its days as a Choctaw Indian settlement, Abita's spring water has been a cherished natural resource.
 The Choctaws used it for medicinal purposes and tourists at the turn of the century flocked to the springs to "take the water" and recuperate from yellow fever.

 A story is told of a young Spaniard named Henriques who lived in Louisiana during the late 1790s.
 While hunting along the shores of Lake Pontchartrain, he met a beautiful Choctaw girl and persuaded the chief to allow them to marry.
 After bringing her home to New Orleans, Henriques watched his wife grow pale and weak and soon he realized that she was very ill.

 None of the local doctors could cure her so Henriques finally consulted the Choctaws’ medicine man.
 The young woman was carried to the spring and left there with only a hammock, food and a dipper to drink from the spring.
 When Henriques returned, to his amazement, his wife was totally well and the water’s fame as a curative began to spread.